Request Your Free Consultation

 Here’s what they’ll do to prove that the offending driver is responsible for your losses:

-- Interview witnesses: If there were any witnesses to the collision, your lawyer can contact them and request a meeting.
+• Interview witnesses: If there were any witnesses to the collision, your lawyer can contact them and request a meeting.
 They’ll use what they learn to hold the guilty party accountable.

-- Collect evidence: Photographic or video evidence of the crash scene can be used in your favor.
+• Collect evidence: Photographic or video evidence of the crash scene can be used in your favor.
 If vital evidence exists, you can be confident that your attorney will locate it and use it.

 A Petersburg Car Accident Attorney Can Deal With the At-Fault Driver’s Insurer

-When it comes to car crash cases, it’s common for the offending driver’s insurance company to give a low-ball settlement offer to avoid a costly legal battle.
+It’s common for the offending driver’s insurance company to give a low-ball settlement offer to avoid a costly legal battle.
 If a motor vehicle insurance company contacts you, we urge you to consult a car accident lawyer before agreeing to anything.

 In all likelihood, the insurance company’s offer won’t cover your losses in full.
-A Petersburg car accident lawyer from The Pendleton Law Team can negotiate with the insurance company and take the at-fault driver to court if an appropriate payment isn’t offered.
+A Petersburg car accident lawyer from Pendleton Law Team can negotiate with the insurance company and take the at-fault driver to court if an appropriate payment isn’t offered.

 If you end up speaking with an adjuster, here are some tips for communicating with them:

-- Don’t admit fault: If you speak to an adjuster, don’t accept responsibility for the crash.
+• Don’t admit fault: If you speak to an adjuster, don’t accept responsibility for the crash.
 They can use anything you say against you, so make sure you don’t say something that could be interpreted as an admission of guilt.

-- Stay calm and collected: It’s important to take your time and remain calm when speaking to insurance adjusters.
+• Stay calm and collected: It’s important to take your time and remain calm when speaking to insurance adjusters.
 Make sure to consider how your words could be used against you beforehand.

 Can You Seek Compensation if the Party at Fault Is Uninsured?